benholtzman/vbr/README.md

 **Licensing**: MIT License (see end of this document)

 **Citing**: Manuscript in prep.
-Until publication, email Holtzman (benh@ldeo.columbia.edu) and Havlin (chavlin@gmail.com) before using for publishable research.
+Until publication, email Ben Holtzman (benh@ldeo.columbia.edu) and Chris Havlin (chris.havlin@gmail.com) before using for publishable research.
 The VBR calculator has been developed with funding from the following NSF grants (PI Holtzman unless otherwise noted): EAR 1736165 (Earthscope, co-PI C. Havlin), EAR 13-15254 (Geophysics, PI J. Davis), EAR 1056332 (Geophysics- CAREER).

 ## Overview

-The Very Broadband Rheology (VBR) Calculator provides a useful framework for calculating material properties from thermodynamic state variables (e.g., temperature, pressure, melt fraction) using a wide range of experimental scalings.
+The Very Broadband Rheology (VBR) Calculator provides a useful framework for calculating material properties from thermodynamic state variables (e.g., temperature, pressure, melt fraction, grain size) using a wide range of experimental scalings.
+The VBR Calculator at present contains constitutive models only for olivine, but may be applied to other compositions (at your own risk).
 The main goal is to allow easy comparison between methods for calculating anelastic-dependent seismic properties, but the VBR Calculator can also be used for calculating steady state viscosity, pure elastic (anharmonic) seismic properties and more.
-The VBR Calculator is nominally for olivine, but may be applied to other compositions (at your own risk).
+It can be used to fit and analyze experimental data, infer thermodynamic state from seismic measurements, predict measurable properties from geodynamic models, for example.

 At present, the code is in Matlab, but it is functional in [GNU Octave](https://www.gnu.org/software/octave/).
 There are plans for a python release, pending funding.